-When it comes to writing your own product descriptions, start by imagining your ideal buyer.
+When it comes time to write product descriptions for your own ecommerce business, start by imagining your ideal buyer.
 What kind of humor do they appreciate (if any)?
 What words do they use?
-What words do they hate?
+Are there certain words that they hate?
 Are they OK with words like “sucky” and “crappy”?
 What questions do they ask that you should answer?

 Consider how you would speak to your ideal buyer if you were selling your product in-store, face to face.
 Now try and incorporate that language into your ecommerce site so you can have a similar conversation online that resonates more deeply.